How an upstart entrepreneur on the other side of the world created a connection with a music legend.

-Tavo’s sleuthing led him to a designer named Ben in Dallas.
+Tavo’s sleuthing led him to a designer Jack had worked with in Texas.

-That’s when Tavo tells me he’s going to ask Ben for an intro to Jack.
+That’s when Tavo tells me he’s going to ask the designer for an intro to Jack.
 He sent me his email draft and outlined his ask:

 “Those guys”?
 “Cool stuff”?
 Godawful.
 I put my down and sighed.
 Dammit, Tavo.
 You’re a grown-ass man!
 Why would Jack care?